garmeeh/next-seo/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors)

-Next SEO is a plug in that makes managing your SEO easier in Next.js projects and is compatible with version`6.0.0`+ of Next.js.
+Next SEO is a plug in that makes managing your SEO easier in Next.js projects.

+Version 2.x is compatible with `next@v8.1.1-canary.54+`
+Version 1.x is compatible with `next@6.0.0`

+**Both versions are still maintained.**

+Version One docs can be found [here](https://github.com/garmeeh/next-seo/tree/support/1.x)

 **Table of Contents**